emjose/bombastic-b/README.md

 <a href=#background>![Background](Assets/inter-background.png)</a>

--   lorem
+-   Bombastic is a mock e-commerce app inspired by the [Bombas](https://bombas.com/) apparel brand.

--   lorem
+-   Bombas has a one purchased, one donated business model.

--   lorem
+-   More README content to be added soon!

 #